 Health and Safety Risks

-Gig work often involves physically demanding tasks, such as delivery or ride-sharing, exposing workers to health and safety risks.
-For instance, in the current scenario, delivery partners are working during heat waves without any hazard pay or support from the companies they serve.
-Additionally, the 10-minute delivery policy puts the lives of delivery workers at risk.
-The lack of insurance coverage exacerbates the financial burden in the event of accidents or injuries.
+Some gig work requires exerting energy in delivering or ride-sharing, which exposes the worker to health and safety risks.
+For instance, in the case under study, delivery partners are working during heat waves without hazard pay or any other form of support from the companies they serve.
+The 10-minute delivery policy places the lives of delivery workers at risk.
+In addition to the above, a lack of insurance coverage increases the financial cost in cases of accidents or injuries.

 Lack of Collective Bargaining Power